faisalqureshi/webify/manual/introduction.md

 2. Install [Pandoc](https://pandoc.org/installing.html)
 3. Optionally install pandoc's cite-proc citation parser
 4. Get [Webify](https://github.com/faisalqureshi/webify)
 5. Setup Python.
 The current version of webify uses Python > 3.0.
 Run `pip -r install webify/webify/requirements.txt` to set up Python.
-Optionally you can use `venv` to create a standalone webify Python environemnt.
+Optionally you can use `venv` to create a standalone webify Python environment.
 See [here](https://docs.python.org/3/library/venv.html) for more details.
 6. Add webify/webify directory to PATH environment variable.
 This folder contains two scripts `mdfile` and `webify`.
 Use these scripts to run the utilities.

 ## Windows